 Applicants must be a current KU graduate student from any discipline.

-This is a 12 credit hour certificate, consisting of 4 courses (3 CR each): A course in fundamentals of college teaching, a course in college student development, a course in instructional technology/digital pedagogy, and an elective course (options here would include various discipline-specific pedagogy courses that are currently offered across campus and graduate level courses in human learning or cognition with a primary focus on adults.).
+This is a 12 CR certificate, consisting of 4 courses (3 CR each): a course in fundamentals of college teaching, a course in college student development, a course in instructional technology / digital pedagogy, and an elective course.

 | Professional Development Colloquium in Pedagogy | |